-If the controller supports Asymmetric Namespace Access Reporting (i.e., bit 3 set to '1' in the CMIC field in the Identify Controller data structure (refer to the NVMe Base Specification)), then the NUSE field (refer to Figure 97) and the NVMCAP field (refer to Figure 97) are cleared to 0h if the relationship between the controller and the namespace is in the ANA Inaccessible state or the ANA Persistent Loss state (refer to the Asymmetric Namespace Access Reporting section in the NVMe Base Specification).
-The Namespace Attribute Changed event is not generated for changes to these fields that result from ANA state changes as described in the Asymchronous Event Request command section in the NVMe Base Specification.
-The host uses the Asymmetric Namespace Access Change Notices as an indication of these changes.
+If the controller supports Asymmetric Namespace Access Reporting (i.e., bit 3 set to '1' in the CMIC field in the Identify Controller data structure (refer to the NVM Express Base Specification)), then the NUSE field (refer to Figure 97) and the NVMCAP field (refer to Figure 97) are cleared to 0h if the relationship between the controller and the namespace is in the ANA Inaccessible state or the ANA Persistent Loss state (refer to the Asymmetric Namespace Access Reporting section in the NVM Express Base Specification).
+The Namespace Attribute Changed event is not generated for changes to these fields that result from ANA state changes as described in the Asymmetric Namespace Access Change Notices as an indication of these changes.